Code-the-Dream-School/react-guidebook/README.md

 TBD

-:crown: Thanks to Raquel Roman-Rodriguez, who assembled the teaching notes for this lesson.
+:crown: Thanks Roy Mosby, who assembled the teaching notes for this lesson.
+Raquel Román-Rodriguez assembled the rubric.